HL7/case-reporting/source/pages/capstatements.md

 <!-- end TOC -->

-TEST, TEST: The following CapabilityStatements define the conformance requirements for this implementation guide.
+The following CapabilityStatements define the conformance requirements for this implementation guide.

 ### Trigger Code Transaction